Learn How to Write A Shakespearean Sonnet

 How to Write a Shakespearean Sonnet

 Before you write a Shakespearean sonnet you have to become familiar with its structure and form.

-Now if your first four lines have a rhyme scheme of abab doesn't mean that you can't use that rhyme sound in other lines of the poem.
+Now if your first four lines have a rhyme scheme of abab that doesn't mean that you can't use that rhyme sound in other lines of the poem.
 Just make sure that every other line rhymes, with the exception of the last two lines that have their own rhyme scheme.
-Of course, if your poem started with a first rhyme sound of cat for example doesn't mean you can't use that same sound in the last two lines of the poem.
-You can...
-But you don't have to!
-Doing all this however may not classify your poem as a full Shakespearean sonnet .But I think there is nothing wrong with that as there are many variations of a sonnet.
+Of course, if your poem started with a first rhyme sound of cat, for example, that doesn't mean you can't use that same sound in the last two lines of the poem.
+You can but you don't have to.
+Doing all this, however, may not classify your poem as a full Shakespearean sonnet .But I think there is nothing wrong with that as there are many variations of a sonnet.

 An example of a Shakespearean Sonnet

 Below is a Shakespearean sonnet that I wrote for my poetry class back when I was in college.
 It may not be the best sonnet I could have written but it will help you to better visualize and understand how to write a Shakespearean Sonnet.